Gurigraphics/plurality/README.md

 Plurality is an out of the box **Code Editor** for the next generation.

-It uses Electrom and CodeMirror to provide a singular coding experience.
+> The singular coding experience starts now.

 ## What's new?